Think about it.

 It seems like we’ve been going faster and faster ever since.

-Producing and consuming.
+Mass producing and mass consuming.

 Hurry hurry hurry.

-We may have worn the rug threadbare.
+Wearing the rug threadbare.